ros2/design/articles/151_node_to_participant_mapping.md

 This wasn't implemented in all the rmw implementations (e.g.: [FastRTPS](https://github.com/ros2/rmw_fastrtps/blob/099f9eed9a0f581447405fbd877c6d3b15f1f26e/rmw_fastrtps_cpp/src/rmw_subscription.cpp#L118)).

 For emulating this behavior, messages could be ignored by checking from what `Node` the `Publisher` was created.
-This should be possible by querying the state messages, or the local chache were they are organized.
+This should be possible by querying the state messages, or the local cache were they are organized.

 #### Intra process communication